 How did you calculate the time for Esha?

-The time for Esha are also based upon the disappearance of twilight.
-However, unlike Fajr, there is some flexibility to bring it closer to Maghrib due to hardship.
-We have used the Um ul Qurra method of keeping Esha 1 hour and 20 minutes after Maghrib.
+The time for Esha is also based upon the disappearance of twilight.
+However, unlike Fajr, there is some flexibility to bring it closer to Maghrib due to hardship (Mashaqqah).
+We have kept our Esha Jama’ah late to ensure the time has fully entered for as long as possible, as there should be no rush to pray it early.
+The sunnah is that Esha should be done late.

 Are your Islamic dates accurate?